whisthq/brave-browser/README.md

 cd brave-browser
 npm install

-# By default, the `main` branch of whisthq/brave-core will be built.
-To build a specific
+# By default, the `dev` branch of whisthq/brave-core and `whisthq/whist` will be built.
+To build
-# branch from brave-core, run the following command (before running `npm run init`)
+# a specific branch simply export the respective environment variable below before running `npm
+# run init` or `npm run sync`.
 export npm_config_projects_brave_core_branch=<brave-core-branch-you-want>

-# this takes 30-45 minutes to run
+export npm_config_projects_whist_branch=<whist-branch-you-want>

-# the Chromium source is downloaded, which has a large history
+# This downloads the Chromium source, which has a large history.
+It might take
-# this might take really long to finish
+# a really long time to finish the first time you run it (many hours)
 npm run init
 ```

-brave-core based android builds should use `npm run init -- --target_os=android --target_arch=arm` (or whatever CPU type you want to build for).
-You can also set the target_os and target_arch for init and build using (for Android only!
-If you run this on macOS/another OS, it will break `npm run build`):
+Brave-core based Android builds should use `npm run init -- --target_os=android --target_arch=arm` (or whatever CPU type you want to build for).

 ```
 npm config set target_os android